lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 #### 1.3 Set Jenkins as a task

-If you have not already have a release, create a new one.
+If you do not already have a release, create a new one.

 ![new-release](assets/new-release.png)